 What kind of stories are you looking for?

 We want stories with strong, interesting, dynamic characters, compelling plots, and great writing.
-If you want to get an even better idea of what we’re looking for, read what we like to publish, our recent novel, Fatal Gift.
+If you want to get an even better idea of what we’re looking for, read what we like to publish.
+The first and second Binge-Watching Cure books are available on Amazon.

 What kind of stories are you not looking for?

 No erotica.
 (Sexuality and sex scenes are okay, as long as that’s not the story’s focus.)
-No fan fiction.
+Original characters only, no fan fiction.
 No stories that are too literary—more about the language or style than about the people or plot.
 (We will have an all literary edition later on.)
 No experimental fiction or writing styles.
 No plotless stories or stories that are mostly description.
 No autobiographical stories.

 What should I include in my cover letter?